Proposed 'Get Back To Work Bonus' In Massachusetts Would Pay Unemployed Residents $1,200 To Get A Job

-BOSTON (CBS) — Debate is set to begin Tuesday in the Massachusetts State House on a so-called “Get Back To Work Bonus.”
-Lawmakers will discuss an amendment to the 2022 budget that would pay unemployed residents up to $1,200 if they get a job.
+BOSTON (CBS) — A so-called “Get Back To Work Bonus” is being debated at the Massachusetts State House.
+Lawmakers are discussing an amendment to the 2022 budget that would pay unemployed residents up to $1,200 if they get a job.

-“A bonus of $1,200 will be given to any individual collecting unemployment benefits who returns to work between the adoption of the FY22 budget and September 4, 2021,” reads the amendment filed by state Sen. Ryan Fattman, a Sutton Republican.READ MORE: Dozens Of Parents Demand Masks Not Be Required In Schools
+“A bonus of $1,200 will be given to any individual collecting unemployment benefits who returns to work between the adoption of the FY22 budget and September 4, 2021,” reads the amendment filed by state Sen. Ryan Fattman, a Sutton Republican.READ MORE: Kyrie Irving: 'The Whole World Knows' Of 'Subtle Racism' From Celtics Fans At TD Garden

 The proposal would use funds from the American Rescue Plan to pay people $400 for securing a job, another $400 after six months of employment and a final $400 after a full year of continuous employment.